 - 7.1.11 For contracts over £75,001, the Strategic Management Board member shall be responsible for ensuring that the Consultants work is properly monitored on an ongoing basis.
-This includes: - a) Appointing a named Project Officer or Group - b) Specifying key tasks and dates for Consultants - c) Monitoring costs against budgets - d) Arranging regular progress meetings with Consultants - 7.1.12 The project officer shall maintain and keep all records pertaining to the tender, award and ongoing maintenance of the contract. - 7.1.13 The project officer shall maintain the following documentation: - a) project brief/objectives; and - b) minuted authority, where required; and - c) the agreement with the consultant and any subsequent variations; and - d) records that can demonstrate contractors compliance with contract standards prior to payments being made; and - e) record of payments made to the consultant and for the project; and - f) a project evaluation form. - 7.1.14 The project officer shall report immediately to the Head of Service any material technical or financial deviation by the consultant from the specified agreement.
+This includes: - a) Appointing a named Project Officer or Group - b) Specifying key tasks and dates for Consultants - c) Monitoring costs against budgets (payment schedules should include the agreed fees and the frequency of invoicing) - d) Arranging regular progress meetings with Consultants - 7.1.12 The project officer shall maintain and keep all records pertaining to the tender, award and ongoing maintenance of the contract. - 7.1.13 The project officer shall maintain the following documentation: - a) project brief/objectives; and - b) minuted authority, where required; and - c) the agreement with the consultant and any subsequent variations; and - d) records that can demonstrate contractors compliance with contract standards prior to payments being made; and - e) record of payments made to the consultant and for the project; and - f) a project evaluation form.